Keywords

 Exclusion criteria: Articles published before 2013.

-There will be no exclusions based on language or publication status (i.e., published, in press, in progress, or pre-print) for peer-reviewed literature.
+There will be no exclusions based on language or publication status (that is published, in press, in progress, or pre-print) for peer-reviewed literature.
 For documents in languages other than English, DeepL Translate will be used to translate.

 Table 2 outlines the eligibility criteria.

-The bibliographic database searching will follow a three-step strategy, as per JBI methodology20.
+The bibliographic database searching will follow a three-step strategy, as per JBI methodology24.

 The first step will involve undertaking an initial exploratory search of Medline via Ebscohost, Embase and Google to identify key articles on the topic.
 The terminology contained in the titles and abstracts and the index terms (subject headings e.g. MeSH) will be analysed.